UPDATED:

 Arcadium was created in January from the merger of Philadelphia-based Livent and Australia’s Allkem.
 Its shares have fallen since, dragged by declining lithium prices, which in turn is a result of weaker demand from electric vehicle (EV) makers and Chinese oversupply.

-BMO analyst, Joel Jackson, noted the announced deal has been part of market rumours for years.
+Ahead of the confirmation of the deal BMO Capital Markets analyst, Joel Jackson, noted a potential takeover has been part of market rumours for years.
 “Many investors believe that Arcadium (i.e., the Allkem/Livent merger) was completed to shake out interest from suitors like Rio,” he wrote.

-While the parties did not disclose financial details, media reports have pegged the transaction value at $4 billion – $6 billion.
-“In our view, this figure would value Arcadium more like a mining company than a specialty chemicals firm, assuming a mid-cycle price range of $18,000–$19,000 per tonne of lithium carbonate equivalent (LCE), average selling price (ASP),” noted Jackson.
+The transaction value is ahead of market expectations which was pegged in the $4 billion to $6 billion range.
+“In our view, this [range] would value Arcadium more like a mining company than a specialty chemicals firm, assuming a mid-cycle price range of $18,000–$19,000 per tonne of lithium carbonate equivalent (LCE), average selling price (ASP),” noted Jackson

 Over the past six years, Rio has been expanding its footprint in the battery market.
 In 2018, it reportedly attempted to buy a $5bn stake in Chile’s SQM, the world’s second largest lithium producer.